-Fullerton Public Library Code of Conduct
+Fullerton Public Library

-Mission Statement: The Fullerton Public Library has adopted this policy to ensure a positive library experience for everyone who visits the Library.
+The Fullerton Public Library has adopted this policy to ensure a positive library experience for everyone who visits the Library.
 The Library is open to all members of the general public for the purposes of reading, writing, conducting research, studying and the use of Library materials.
 Everyone has the right to use Library services and resources provided her or his behavior does not unreasonably interfere with the rights of other Library patrons to do the same.
 To that end, the Library prohibits any behavior that infringes on the reasonable expectation by Library patrons of a quiet and safe environment free of unreasonable disruption.

 The Library expects its patrons to abide by the following rules.
 These rules are expressly promulgated to maintain the Library’s peaceful atmosphere, facilitate Library usage to as many patrons as possible, preserve easy access to Library materials, and protect Library property.

 Failure of Library patrons to abide by the following code of conduct while on Library premises constitutes grounds for warning to cease the offending behavior, an order to immediately leave the Library premises, and/or the revocation of Library privileges and/or Library access.